 Low sex drive can be very difficult for you and your partner.
 It's natural to feel frustrated or sad if you aren't able to be as sexy and romantic as you want — or you used to be.
 At the same time, low sex drive can make your partner feel rejected, which can lead to conflicts and strife.
-And this type of relationship turmoil can actually add to your lack of desire for sex.
+And this type of relationship turmoil can further reduce desire for sex.

 It may help to remember that fluctuations in your sex drive are a normal part of every relationship and every stage of life.
 Try not to focus all of your attention on sex.
 Instead, spend some time nurturing yourself and your relationship.
 Go for a long walk.
 Get a little extra sleep.
 Kiss your partner goodbye before you head out the door.
 Make a date night at your favorite restaurant.
 Feeling good about yourself and your partner can actually be the best foreplay.